micropython/micropython/ports/nrf/boards/pctel_wsc_1450/README.md

 magnetic field, range, and sound.
 For solution optimization, the PCTEL WSC can be ordered with a subset of radios and sensors.

-For more details about this board, and its varaiants, navigate to https://pctel.com
+For more details about this board, and its variants, navigate to https://pctel.com

 # Build instructions

-Configure your build enviroment according to the Adafruit instructions.
+Configure your build environment according to the Adafruit instructions.
 To build circuitpython for WSC-1450 do:

     cd ports/nrf make BOARD=pctel_wsc_1450